ShengzhiWu/EasyPDE/README.md

 print(np.sqrt(np.mean(np.square(solution-ground_truth))))
 ```

 The RMS I got is $4.9\times 10^{-4}$.
-It may me a little different on your computer due to randomness introduced at the step of point cloud generation.
+The results on your computer might be slightly different due to randomness introduced at the step of point cloud generation.

 Then you can try a finer point could with about 4 times points, resulting in about half distance between points.